wp-plugins/wp-email-template/readme.txt

 == Changelog ==

+= 1.1.2.3 - 2014/06/27 =
+* Tweak - Add filter for the 'From' Email address meta that is set in SMTP or Gmail SMTP sender.
+This allows 3 party plugins to change the default 'From' Email address to another email, example noreply@domain.com

 = 1.1.2.2 - 2014/06/19 =
 * Tweak - Updated chosen js script to latest version 1.0.1 on the a3rev Plugin Framework
 * Tweak - Added support for placeholder feature for input, email , password , text area types